AI workloads on Azure

 Typical architecture pattern and design areas

-Diagram shows the typical architecture pattern of an AI workload.
+Diagram that shows the typical architecture pattern of an AI workload.

 The following table describes some key design areas related to that pattern.